-On December 13, 2016, MTI announced the initiation of a Phase 2 clinical trial of MDNA55 for the treatment of recurrent glioblastoma ("rGB").
+On December 13, 2016, MTI announced the initiation of a Phase 2 clinical trial of MDNA55 for the treatment of recurrent glioblastoma ("rGBM").

-On December 13, 2016, MTI entered into a two year agreement with The University of Texas MD Anderson Cancer Center ("MDACC"), a member institution of the University of Texas system to pursue research in the area of cancer therapeutics entitled "Development of Completely Human Fusion Constructs Targeting the Interleukin-4 Receptor ("IL4R") and Containing Bcl-2 associated death ("BAD") promoter.
+On December 13, 2016, MTI entered into an agreement with The University of Texas MD Anderson Cancer Center ("MDACC"), a member institution of the University of Texas system to pursue research in the area of cancer therapeutics entitled "Development of Completely Human Fusion Constructs Targeting the Interleukin-4 Receptor ("IL4R") and Containing Bcl-2 associated death ("BAD") promoter.
+This contract was terminated effective December 2017.